 How to help young learners learn their lines in plays?

 It depends on the age of the students you teach!
 If they are younger, dramatize yourself, have them act it out after you, and have fun.
 Allow mistakes to happen and do not force accuracy.
 Another way is to approach the script as a song and scaffold the learning.
 Learn line by line while singing and include some movements to promote TPR.
 TPR can easily develop into a play, so you can even have a musical.
 If the children are older, expressive reading and group/pair learning may be more appropriate.

 How to introduce a play in the classroom?

 Present realia, flashcards, and make sure that you pre-teach all the necessary vocabulary.
 You can also use crafting projects, storytelling, WebQuests, pirate maps, or even outdoor activities.
-It all depends on the age of your students, how fluent they are, and how much time do you have in your classroom for the introduction.
-Whatever the case may be, make sure that the script is connected to something they are already familiar with.
+It all depends on the age of your students, how fluent they are, and how much time you have in your classroom for the introduction.
+Whatever the case, make sure that the script is connected to something they are already familiar with.
 Do not introduce too many new words and grammatical structures at once.

 How to conduct reading and listening comprehension with a script?

 Reading comprehension can be conducted through: